kubevirt/community/wg-code-quality/wg-charter.md

 ## Deliverables

 The inter-SIG process definition will be manifested in one or more documents that define the quality effort:
-* what tooling and what documentation is required
+* The tooling and documentation required
-* what metrics for code structure should be established and how it will be implemented
+* The code structure metrics to be established and how they will be implemented
-* how reviewer and maintainer awareness will be achieved
+* How reviewer and maintainer awareness will be achieved

 Also those documents will include how and when effective measures are executed.